officelearn/azure-docs.sv-se/articles/iot-accelerators/iot-accelerators-remote-monitoring-bulk-configuration-update.md

 > * Distribuera konfigurationen till enheterna i enhetsgruppen.
 > * Övervaka distributionen

-Om du inte har en Azure-prenumeration kan du skapa ett [kostnadsfritt](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) konto innan du börjar.
+Om du inte har någon Azure-prenumeration kan du skapa ett [kostnadsfritt konto](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) innan du börjar.

 <!--
 If this is going to be a tutorial - we need to split this include into two so that we can accommodate the additional prerequisites: